 Stablecoin Velocity Index

-As of Apr 2026, the stablecoin market aggregate velocity index stands at 0.331 — every dollar of stablecoin supply turns over approximately 0.331 times daily in measured transaction volume.
+As of Jul 2026, the stablecoin market aggregate velocity index stands at 0.230, every dollar of stablecoin supply turns over approximately 0.230 times daily in measured transaction volume.
 Velocity (V = daily volume ÷ market cap) applies the Federal Reserve's MV=PQ framework directly to stablecoins, distinguishing actively circulating coins from idle collateral.
 USDT leads velocity rankings through exchange settlement and cross-border remittance flows.
 DAI and yield-bearing instruments show the lowest velocity, reflecting capital locked in DeFi protocols.
-For policymakers, aggregate velocity tracks the real economic activity supported by stablecoin supply — distinguishing genuine monetary function from speculative issuance.
-A sustained decline in aggregate velocity is an early stress signal: capital hoarding typically precedes liquidity crises.
-Stablecoin Beat is the first platform to track this metric as a live daily time series, covering 365 daily snapshots from Apr 2025 to present.
+For policymakers, aggregate velocity is a proxy for the economic activity associated with stablecoin supply, helpful for separating active settlement use from passive collateral or yield holdings.
+A sustained decline may indicate that more supply is held idle relative to outstanding balances, though exchange-volume quality and incomplete off-chain settlement data mean velocity should be treated as a proxy rather than a diagnosis.
+We track this metric as a live daily time series, covering 449 daily snapshots from Apr 2025 to present.

 Aggregate Stablecoin Market Velocity

 Weighted average velocity across all tracked stablecoins (total daily volume ÷ total market cap), smoothed with a 7-day rolling average.
-A sustained decline signals capital hoarding — an early stress indicator.
+A sustained decline can indicate that supply is being held less actively relative to outstanding balances.

 Daily velocity for USDT, USDC, DAI, USD1, and PYUSD.
 USDT's consistently higher velocity reflects its role in exchange settlement and remittances.